Koudela/eArc-payload-container/README.md

 ## exceptions

- * An `ItemNotCallableException` is thrown if the item is called but it is no instance of Closure.
+ * An `ItemNotCallableException` is thrown if an item is called that is no instance of Closure.

- * An `ItemNotFoundException` is thrown if the item does not exist.
+ * An `ItemNotFoundException` is thrown if you get or call an item that does not exist.

- * An `ItemOverwriteException` is thrown if the item name is already set.
-If it is by purpose you can catch the exception.
-The item is set before the exception gets thrown.
+ * An `ItemOverwriteException` is thrown if an item is set, but its name exists already. `overwrite` does not trigger this exception.

  * All three exceptions inherit from the `ItemException`.